deepak-malik/Data-Structures-In-Java/src/com/deepak/data/structures/Arrays/RightDataStructure.md

-Choosing the right data structure :
+## Choosing the right Data Structure

 Data structure is the way how data is stored in the computer.
-Developer should choose data structure very wisely else system will not perform well.
+We should choose data structure very wisely else system will not perform well.
 Below are the bunch of DS and reasons when to use which one.

-1. Array
-- Data Structure used to store similar kind of elements in contiguous memory.
+**1. Array** - It used to store similar kind of elements in contiguous memory.
 Can be used in below cases,
-    a) Fast element access is needed (Can be done using the index)
+- When fast element access is needed (Can be done using the index)
-    b) When number of elements i.e size of array is known before hand
+- When number of elements i.e size of array is known before hand
-    c) When iterating through all the elements in sequence is needed
+- When iterating through all the elements in sequence is needed
-    d) When less memory has to be used.
+- When less memory has to be used.
 (Arrays take less memory as compared to LinkedList)

-2. Singly Linked List
-- Data Structure used to store data in nodes, and nodes are connected to each other pointing in one direction.
+**2. Singly Linked List** - It is used to store data in nodes, which are connected to each other and points in one direction.
 Can be used in below cases,
-    a) When constant time of insertion and deletion is needed (On head)
+- When constant time of insertion and deletion is needed (On head)
-    b) When data dynamically grows
+- When data dynamically grows
-    c) When random elements are not needed to be accessed
+- When random elements are not needed to be accessed
-    d) When insertion is needed at any point in the list
+- When insertion is needed at any point in the list

 3. Doubly Linked List
 - Data Structure used to store data in nodes, and those nodes are connected to each other pointing in both the directions.
 Can be used in below cases,